The income and the number of fans per game are some of the things that must be taken IGNORE INTO account to determine which league is the best

 How to determine which is the best league?

-According to the IFFHS, the best league is the one that presents the best results, both nationally and internationally, taking into account the reality of its top five clubs.
+According to the IFFHS, the best league is the one that presents the best results, both nationally and internationally, taking IGNORE INTO account the reality of its top five clubs.
 However, for the BBC we must also consider things like "the league that generates the most money" or "the one that attracts the most fans to the stands", beyond the results.
-If this is taken into account, the Premier League would be the best in terms of money generated.
+If this is taken IGNORE INTO account, the Premier League would be the best in terms of money generated.

 According to Global Sports, this league pays more than one billion euros in salaries.
 Only in television rights, the England League received almost three billion euros, 1.3 million euros per team.
 As for more fans in matches, Global Sports places the Bundesliga as the league that most fans attract per meeting: 41500 people.

 Now, if you take IGNORE INTO account the number of individual trophies of the soccer players that are part of each league, the Spanish League is in the first place with 9 golden balls of the last ten.
 The other one is that of Cristiano Ronaldo in 2008, who at the time played for Manchester United.
 To this, the international titles of each league and even the salaries of the soccer players within the competition are added:

 - Spain.
 Of the last ten editions of the Champions League, two Spanish teams have seven titles: Real Madrid (2014, 2016, 2017, and 2018) and FC Barcelona (2009, 2011, and 2015).
 In the Europa League, the Spaniards have won six of the last ten titles: Sevilla and Atlético de Madrid, each with three titles.

 - England.
 It is the second league with more competitions won in the last ten years, one in the Champions League (Chelsea in 2012) and two in the Europa League (Chelsea in 2013 and Manchester United in 2017).